2023 University of Manchester protests: Rent strike

-On 19 January 2023, a group of 350 students from the University of Manchester withheld rent until their demands were met.
-The group stated that over half a million pounds worth of rent has been withheld so far.
+On 19 January 2023, a group of 350 students from the University of Manchester withheld rent and said that they would continue to until their demands were met.
+The group claimed that over half a million pounds worth of rent was withheld.

-The students said issues included rat infestations, leaks, mould, and high rent during the cost of living crisis.
+The group claimed that their numbers grew to over 650 due to students joining the strike for the next rent installment which was due on 20 April 2023.
+They claimed this accounted for roughly £2 million being withheld from the university.

 Occupations

-On 8 February 2023, students in the rent strike group announced that they had occupied three University buildings; the Samuel Alexander building, the Engineering building, and the John Owens senior management building which contains the Vice-Chancellor's office, where they barricaded doors to prevent access to the building.
-Similar to the 2020 protests, where banners and projections with slogans were displayed on Owens Park Tower, banners were hung on the occupied buildings targeting the university and its Vice Chancellor.
+On 8 February 2023, students in the rent strike group announced that they had occupied three University buildings; the Samuel Alexander building, the Engineering building, and the John Owens senior management building which contains the Vice-Chancellor's office.
+The students barricaded doors to prevent access to the building and similarly to the 2020 protests, banners were hung on the occupied buildings targeting the university and its Vice Chancellor.

 On 13 February 2023, the student group also occupied the Simon Building.

-The University switched off heating and WiFi in the John Owens building on 15 February 2023, which was being occupied by students at the time.
-Students demanded that the heating and internet be turned back on, and left the building soon after.
+Activists claimed that the University switched off heating and WiFi in the John Owens building on 15 February 2023, which was being occupied by students at the time, although there is no evidence that this was the case as these systems serve the whole complex and are impossible to isolate.
+Students claimed that they demanded that the heating and internet be turned back on, and left the building soon after, however this was after the University stated it would invoke disciplinary action.
+Damage to furniture and property was reported, as was the theft of confidential information and documents. it was claimed that locks were placed on fire exits, although the University had fully assessed fire safety and measures were in place to restrict illegal access to parts of buildings.

-Manchester University sent a memo to staff members on 28 February 2023, stating that they aimed to remove the occupiers and start disciplinary action following the discovery of alleged illegal actions taken by the protesters.
-The University also started disciplinary action and sent emails to those who would be subject to the action the same day, saying the students broke the University's "Conduct and Discipline" regulations.
+The University of Manchester sent a memo to staff members on 28 February 2023, stating that they aimed to remove the occupiers and start disciplinary action following the discovery of alleged illegal actions taken by the protesters.
+The University also started disciplinary action and sent emails to 11 students involved in the John Owens occupation the same day, saying the students broke the University's "Conduct and Discipline" regulations.

-Demonstration
+On 24 March 2023, the rent strike group posted on social media that they had occupied an out of use security office.

+The students claimed that they had some presence in four buildings, including the Engineering building, the Samuel Alexander building, the John Owens Building and the Simon Building for at least 100 hours as part of the strike, although in some cases this was one person occupying a room.
+The Simon Building was first occupied on 13 February 2023, with those inside stating that they would not leave unless bailiffs forced them to, or the University negotiated directly with the protesters.